AdityaChandravanshi/online_library_management_system/README.md

-I have ensured that the code here is original and not copied from any external source and the code here is my own code.

 My project name is Online_Library_System.

+Usage:

+Add Author :
+-> Click on "Add Author" in the navigation menu.
+-> Fill in the author's name, email, and bio.
+-> Click "Add Author" to save the author.
+-> All field's are required in this form.

+Add Book :
+-> Click on "Add Book" in the navigation menu.
+-> Fill in the book's title, genre, published date, and select an author.
+-> Click "Add Book" to save the book.
+-> All field's are required in this form.

+Add Borrow Record :
+-> Click on "Add Borrow Record" in the navigation menu.
+-> Select a book, fill in the borrower's name, borrow date, and return date.
+-> Click "Add Borrow Record" to save the record.
+-> All field's are required in this form.

+View Lists:

+-> Authors List: Click on "Authors List" to view all authors.

+-> Books List: Click on "Books List" to view all books.

+-> Borrow Records List: Click on "Borrow Records List" to view all borrow records.

+Export to Excel:
+-> Click on "Export Excel Sheet" to download the borrow records as an Excel file.

+Back-end Validations:
+-> I have use proper Backend validations and error handling error message is showing up in this project.

+Contributing
+-> If you'd like to contribute, please fork the repository and use a feature branch.
+Pull requests are welcome.

-I have used Python in the back-end of my project and I have used Django framework and I have used Django's default database Sqlite3 and in the front-end I have used HTML, Boostrap in my project.
+->I have used Python in the back-end of my project and I have used Django framework and I have used Django's default database Sqlite3 and in the front-end I have used HTML, Boostrap in my project.
 I have used this technology in my project.

-I have use proper Backend validations and error handling error message is showing up in this project.

-First of all we have to install Python and Django in our laptop or system.

-To install python, we have to click on link https://python.org/ on our browser and then download it from there.

-After that we have to install Django by typing command prompt or write the command pip install Django.

 Step 1: Set Up Django Project